Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 </code>
 </pre>

-The advantage of eager compilation is that we can drop the `3.x` cost to 2 for all top-level functions known to be executed immediately.
+The advantage of eager compilation is that we can drop the `3.x` cost to `2` for all top-level functions known to be executed immediately.
 It only matters from the top-level though.
-If we don't decide to eagerly parse as part of the main compile job we may as well wait until it is executed, since then at least we are certain that we only pay the compile cost (2 for parse, 2 for compile) for functions we actually use.
-This applies to the above example where we have an accumulator function declared within our function, since the top-level is the only part which matters in this circumstance we eager-load the top-level function, however, the inner accumulator will still only be loaded as and when it is used.
+If we don't decide to eagerly parse as part of the main compile job we may as well wait until it is executed, since then at least we are certain that we only pay the compile cost (`2` for parse, `2` for compile) for functions we actually use.
+This applies to the above example where we have an `accumulator` function declared within our function, since the top-level is the only part which matters in this circumstance we eager-load the top-level function, however, the inner `accumulator` will still only be loaded as and when it is used.

-The downside of this? eager compilation requires us to keep the AST around in memory between the parse and compilations steps.
-This increases peak memory usage significantly, if we could pre-parse inner functions of eagerly parsed functions this would properly work out better.
+The downside of this? eager compilation requires us to keep the AST around in memory between the parse and compilation steps.
+This increases peak memory usage significantly, if we could pre-parse inner functions of eagerly parsed functions this would probably work out better.
 On low-memory devices, it would be better to disable eager heuristics entirely.
 Theoretically the data could be serialized on a warm startup, this way we never need to look at unused code, this would make top-level compilation heuristics irrelevant.

 ## Interpreter

-As asserted earlier, `Ignition` is the interpreter used for `V8`, as such, we will focus our discussion here particularly on `Ignition`. `Ignition` is another type of engine, this is what we would call a `Register Machine`.
-In terms of mathematical logic and theoretical computer science a register machine is generic classification of machine used in a manner similar to a `turing machine`.
-As a quick overview, once the `register machine` is created it creates a virtual bytecode which is abstracted away from any particular machine implementation, this will run through the `optimisers`, eventually this runs through the `compiler`, which produces the machine specific code for our particular processor.
-It is possible to view this code in any given script using the `node` flag `--print-bytecode`, additionally we may provide a `filter` flag with this to condense down our output to only display the `Machine Code` to our particular code.
+As asserted earlier, `Ignition` is the interpreter used for `V8`, as such, we will focus our discussion here particularly on `Ignition`. `Ignition` is another type of engine; what we would refer to as a `Register Machine`.
+In terms of mathematical logic and theoretical computer science a register machine is a generic classification of machine used in a manner similar to a `turing machine`.
+As a quick overview, once the `register machine` is created it creates a virtual `bytecode` which is abstracted away from any particular machine implementation, this will run through the `optimisers`.
+Eventually this runs through the `compiler`, which produces the machine specific code for our particular processor.
+It is possible to view this code in any given script using the `node` flag `--print-bytecode`, additionally we may provide a `filter` flag with this to condense down our output to only display the `Machine Code` to our particular function.

 <pre>
 <code>